saraivagustavo/saraivagustavo/README.md

 - 👋 Hi, I’m @saraivagustavo
 - 👀 I’m interested in learning about programming more and more!
-- 🌱 I’m currently graduating the 1st period in computer science in Universidade Vila Velha (UVV).
+- 🌱 I’m currently studying the 1st period in computer science in Universidade Vila Velha (UVV).

 <!---
 saraivagustavo/saraivagustavo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.